WojciechBogobowicz/dagpipe/README.md

 ## Overview
 *dagpipe - ducktape on your data flow!*

-Package that allows user to define lazy evaluated DAG (directed acyclic graph) pipeline.
+Package that allows the user to define lazily evaluated DAG (directed acyclic graph) pipeline.

 ## Setup
-1. This library use Graphviz library for visualization.
+1. This library uses Graphviz library for visualization.
 If you want to plot created pipes, [install it on your computer](https://graphviz.org/download/).
 If not, rest of the functionalities works without it.
 2. Install package via pip with visualization (note: you still have to do step 1):
 ```
 pip install dagpipe[viz]